agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step3.md

 These tests are similar, but test the different buttons.
 We have a few new functions, let's go over them!

 - `screen.getByRole('button', {name: '+'})` - this function can take one (which we saw in Test 1) or 2 arguments.
 The second argument specifies what name the node should have, in this case '+'.
-- `screen.getByText(string) - this function returns the first node on the page with the text content supplied.
+- `screen.getByText(string)` - this function returns the first node on the page with the text content supplied.
-- fireEvent(node, event) - this function mimics an event on the page.
+- `fireEvent(node, event)` - this function mimics an event on the page.
 In this case we supply it with our buttons and mimic a mouse click with `MouseEvent`
-- `expect(number.textContent).toBe('2')` - This time we look at the number node again and make sure it has increased or decreased by one.
+- `expect(number.textContent).toBe('X')` - This time we look at the number node again and make sure it has increased or decreased by one.

 ## Test the tests
 Now we have some tests, let's see if they pass!
 Run `npm run test`{{execute}}
 Woo, the tests pass!
-Press q in the terminal to quit, but don't do it yet!
+You press q in the terminal to quit, but don't do it yet!

 ⚠ **NOTE** If your tests don't pass, make sure you haven't changed anything in App.js and that you've copied the tests exactly as written here!